Drainage Solutions for Fort Worth Yards

 A dry well is your other option when you can’t simply dig to lower ground.
 A dry well serves the same function as a sump pump, but it is entirely passive.

-The name comes from the fact that the device is dug in the ground like a well.
+The name comes from the fact that the device is dug into the ground like a well.
 It is large enough to hold typical runoff without leaving any flooding or ponding at the low point of the lawn.
 The dry well is filled with rocks or gravel, allowing the feature to stay stable when flooded.
 The water is then able to be absorbed into the ground over time.
-As long as you are not on a significant flood plain, a dry well is a great passive solution to ponding that almost never requires any maintenance.
+As long as you are not on a significant flood plain, a dry well is a great passive solution to ponding that rarely requires any maintenance.